brunooulloa/AntiBug/README.md

 ## <ins>Installation (Basically plug and play)

 1. Download resource from repository
-2. Remove `-master` suffix from resource folder
+2. Remove `-master` suffix from resource folder's name
 3. Put it in your `resources` directory
 4. Add `ensure Soft-AntiBug` to your `server.cfg`
 5. Run the server!